-Plants: Monitor - Keep well fed as they may snack on soft plant matter and new shoots it they get hungry.
+Plants: Monitor - Keep these fish well fed, or they may snack on soft plant matter and new shoots.

 Sex: Sexual differences

-The dorsal fin of the male is long and flowing.
-It is also more pointed and is sickle shaped.
-The female becomes full bodied while the male remains more slender.
+The dorsal fin of the male is long and flowing and more pointed and sickle-shaped than the female's.
+The female becomes full-bodied while the male remains more slender.

 Breeding / Reproduction

-The Diamond Tetra are egg layers.
-They are considered moderately easy to breed, with the biggest challenge being getting proper pairs together.
-They must be paired with the same size and age.
-Most breeding failures have been a result of mismatched pairs.
-Recommended conditions: less than 4° dGH.
-Start with a dark tank and gradually increase the light level to induce spawning.
-For a description of breeding characin fish, see Breeding Freshwater Fish: Characins.
+Diamond Tetras are egg layers.
+They are considered moderately easy to breed, and the biggest challenge is getting proper pairs together.
+Pairs must be the same size and age, and it may take several tries to find a compatible pairs.
+Most breeding failures are a result of mismatched pairs.

-Diamond Tetras are extremely hardy and disease is not usually a problem in a well maintained aquarium.
-That being said there is no guarantee that you won't have to deal with health problems or disease.
-Anything you add to your tank can bring disease to your tank.
+Diamond Tetras are extremely hardy and disease is not usually a problem in a well-maintained aquarium.
+That being said, there is no guarantee that you won't have to deal with health problems or disease.
+Anything you add to your tank can introduce disease.
 Not only other fish but plants, substrate, and decorations can harbor bacteria.
-Take great care and make sure to properly clean or quarantine anything that you add to an established tank so not to upset the balance.
+Take great care and make sure to properly clean or quarantine anything you add to an established tank so as not to upset the balance.

-A good thing about Diamond Tetra is that due to their resilience, an outbreak of disease can often be limited to just one or a few fishes if you deal with it at an early stage.
+A good thing about Diamond Tetra is that due to their resilience, an outbreak of disease can often be limited to just one or a few fishes if dealt with at an early stage.
 When keeping more sensitive types of fish, it is common for all fishes to be infected even before the first warning signs can be noticed.
-The best way to proactively prevent disease is to give your Diamond Tetra the proper environment and give them a well balanced diet.
-The closer to their natural habitat the less stress the fish will have, making them healthier and happy.
+The best way to proactively prevent disease is to give your Diamond Tetra the proper environment and a well-balanced diet.
+The more closely their environment resembles their natural habitat, the less stress the fish will have, making them healthier and happier.
 Stressed fish are more likely to acquire disease.

-The Diamond Tetra is readily available. and is moderately priced.
+The Diamond Tetra is readily available and moderately priced.

 melissa - 2014-07-09 I have seen diamond tetras in my local aquarium and think they are mesmerising.
 I have a 90L tank with six corydora leopards, four otocinclus and two rams.
 Would five or six diamond tetras be okay with my other fish and would they be okay with my two rams?